 The authors assumed that the summary must be considerably shorter (ten or more times) than the whole video sequence.
 However, the final rate of the initial sequence and summary lengths should depend on the aim of the summary preparation.
 Long-term archiving could require shorter summaries in comparison to short-term storage or presentations of the procedures for educational purposes.
 The general approach resulting from the authors’ experience and consultations with professional film editors assumed that the volume of the summary should be reduced around twelve times [15] when compared to the original video, which means that one minute of the original video sequence should be illustrated by five seconds of the summary.
 At the same time an approach of creating summaries with a volume shorter than 30 seconds has not been adopted [15].
 Nevertheless, the final degree of shortening should be based on user preferences and the projected usage of the summaries.

+This work is an extension of the earlier book chapter [18].
+New significant contributions have been added into the “Methods” section.
+These are: information on details on how the evaluation has been performed, Fig. 5 (related to the above-mentioned information), more discussion of sensitivity and specificity of the achieved results as well as distinction between state-of-the-art methods provided in the references and the proposed ones.
+Furthermore, new contribution on the scenario of the system usage in clinical environment has been added into the “Conclusions” section.

 The authors developed a model of a prototype system for generating summaries of bronchoscopy video recordings.
 The model assumes an application of image analysis methods for excluding frames without informative value and selecting those which could have added value for diagnostic or educational purposes.
 It originates from previous research activities conducted within the BRONCHOVID project focused on the development of a computer system supporting bronchoscopy laboratories [13], [14], [15], [16], [17] and [18].
 Related tributary models have been discussed in more detail in the “Methods” section.

 The paper is structured as follows: the “Methods” section presents the algorithm developed to summarize bronchoscopy videos; the “Results and Discussion” section presents the implementation of the algorithms; and the “Conclusions” section concludes the paper and gives an insight into further development.